Can Sleeprate help me?

 Use Sleeprate for a few days to identify sleep-wake patterns and to measure sleep duration, efficiency and structure.
 If those measurements suggest a condition that warrants further investigation, you’ll be prompted to consult a physician for an in-depth sleep evaluation.
 Otherwise, Sleeprate will provide you with personalized advice on how to improve your sleep.

 What is CBT-I?

-Cognitive Behavioral Therapy for Insomnia (CBT-I), is an approved method for treating insomnia without the use of sleeping pills.
-It’s aimed at changing sleep habits and scheduling factors, as well as misconceptions about sleep and insomnia that perpetuate sleep difficulties.
+Cognitive Behavioral Therapy for Insomnia (CBT-I) is an approved method for treating insomnia without the use of sleeping pills.
+The aim is to reset your sleep by changing sleep habits and schedule to synchronize your sleep need and your internal clock, as well as to reframe misconceptions about sleep and insomnia that usually perpetuate sleep difficulties.

 CBT-I consists of a specific set of techniques that strengthen the bed-sleep connection, realign the homeostatic mechanisms and the circadian rhythm and decrease anxiety and rumination about sleep.

 The Sleeprate- Balance your Sleep app is a monthly subscription app.
 To check your subscription to the app, you have to access directly Subscriptions under Apple ID on App Store or Subscriptions in the main menu on Google Play.
 Your credentials to access the Sleeprate app will stay the same.

 Sleeprate supports Apple devices running iOS 12 and above, including iPhone 5, iPad 3rd generation and newer models.
 Sleeprate also works with Android smartphones running Android version 5.0 or higher.

 The Sleeprate app includes sleep tracking, sleep assessment and CBT-I coaching with a plan to achieve your desired sleep-life balance.